Don’t have an account?

 Find out more about sexual activity and blood donation here.

-The way we interpret some blood tests (like the haemoglobin and ferritin tests, which can be an indicator of iron stores in your blood) changes too.
+So, knowing your full history can change the way we understand some blood tests (like the haemoglobin and ferritin tests, which can be an indicator of iron stores in your blood).

-Please let us know if you’re on any medications, including gender affirming hormones which can affect blood volume and haemoglobin.
+Please let us know if you’re on any medications, including gender affirming hormones which can affect haemoglobin and ferritin.

 - Can I give blood if I’m transgender?